Weimar and Buchenwald 3-5 July

 Her: But surely, the bus stop would not actually be called THAT?

-PS: Actually it is.
+PS: Actually it is (called THAT).

 The mind boggles.
 But anyway, here are some photos.
 What always strikes me during my “many” visits to “those places” is the idyllic surroundings.